During a barium enema exam, an X-ray machine takes pictures of the colon while an enema tube inserted in the rectum delivers liquid barium.

 Why it's done

-Your doctor may recommend a barium enema to determine the cause of signs and symptoms, such as the following:
+In the past, your doctor may have recommended a barium enema to determine the cause of signs and symptoms, such as the following:

 - Abdominal pain